carlos-olivera/Next-Reaction/README.md

 ## Configuration notes

 - Copy the folder /public/resources to main /public Meteor folder
-- After remove the plugin you must execute "reaction reset"
+- After remove the plugin you must execute "reaction reset" from the command line
 - If the custom footer does not appear in the first run, restart reaction